70.19% – average documented online shopping cart abandonment rate

 Now in all fairness to the e-commerce industry, a large portion of cart abandonments are simply a natural consequence of how users browse e-commerce sites – many users will be doing window shopping, price comparison, saving items for later, exploring gift options, etc. These are largely unavoidable cart and checkout abandonments.

 Unlike the “just browsing” segment, a lot of these issues can be resolved.
 In fact, many of them can be fixed purely through design changes.
-Let’s take a look at just one out of (literally) a hundred examples in our new checkout study:
+Let’s take a look at just 1 of 140 examples in our new checkout research study:

-In other words, 1 out of 4 shoppers have abandoned a cart in the last quarter due to a “too long / complicated checkout process”, yet for most checkouts it’s possible to make a 20-60% reduction in the number of form elements shown to users during the default checkout flow.
-And again, this is just 1 of the 134 documented causes for checkout usability issues.
+In other words, nearly 1 out of 5 shoppers have abandoned a cart in the last quarter due to a “too long / complicated checkout process”, yet for most checkouts it’s possible to make a 20-60% reduction in the number of form elements shown to users during the default checkout flow.
+And again, this is just 1 of the 140 documented causes for checkout usability issues.

-If we look at the combined e-commerce sales of $738 billion in the US and EU (source: eMarketer, 2015), the potential for a 35.26% increase in conversion rate translates to $260 billion worth of lost orders which are recoverable solely through a better checkout flow & design.
+If we look at the combined e-commerce sales of $738 billion in the US and EU, the potential for a 35.26% increase in conversion rate translates to $260 billion worth of lost orders which are recoverable solely through a better checkout flow & design.

 Learn more about our full checkout research findings.